gmarty/2017-04-AR-on-your-mobile/md/2-main.md

 ---

-Convert these parameters to a 3D space
+Convert these coordinates to a 3D space

 ---